webplatform/docs-wpd/Infrastructure/analysis/2014-Improvements_plan/index.md

 ** Have Salt Stack generate config automatically: database, sessions

 * NGINX:
-** Make sure that every vhosts has appropriate 5xx error page messages
+** Make sure that every vhosts has [http://stackoverflow.com/questions/7796237/custom-bad-gateway-page-with-nginx appropriate 5xx error page]

 * Apache:
-** Make sure that every vhosts has appropriate 5xx error page messages
+** Make sure that every vhosts has appropriate 5xx error page

 * BugGenie:
 ** Skin can be configured (switch <code>TBD</code>) to specify which top level domain to use.
 Allowing local or staging deployments to keep consistent links without hardcoding